markallisongit/blog/content/posts/2024/move-sql-distribution-db/index.md

 ## The incident

 Recently, a system I am working on experienced a noticeable slow response time for users due to high PAGEIOLATCH_SH waits.
 These waits are SQL Server waiting on a latch to read data from disk into memory.
-At the time we noticed that the distribution agent cleanup tasks was running for over an hour and checking the latency on the disks revealed that disk read time was peaking at 400ms, when it should be below 10ms.
+At the time we noticed that the distribution agent cleanup task was running for over an hour and checking the latency on the disks revealed that disk read time was peaking at 400ms, when it should be below 10ms.

 ## Performance data